Ready for the Future

 South Africa

-Together with the local partner in South Africa, the Thembalitsha Foundation, the PATRIZIA Foundation will implement the digital classroom project with the School of Hope in Cape Town.
+Together with the local partner in South Africa, the Thembalitsha Foundation, the PATRIZIA Foundation is implementing the digital classroom project under the banner of the Ready for the Future programme in School of Hope in Cape Town.
 The school gives socially deprived and disadvantaged young people a second chance at education.
 It offers space for around 170 students from eighth to twelfth grade.
 The individual care in small classes and a trusting learning environment, as well as a family-like environment, help them to successfully complete school.
+The School of Hope is a showcase project in the region and an optimal complement to the state school system.
+Many young mothers have also completed their schooling there in a second attempt.

 Three projects – one goal